+Student name (please print):

 Student signature Date

-Student name (please print):

-Year of Graduation:

 Parent or Guardian

-If the user is under 18 years of age, a parent or guardian also must sign this Agreement.
+f the user is under 18 years of age, a parent t or guardian also must sign this Agreement.

-As the parent or guardian of this student, I have read the Acceptable Use Agreement.
-I understand that this access is designed for educational purposes and that the Monte Vista School District has taken precautions to eliminate controversial material.
-I also recognize, however, that it is impossible for the Monte Vista School District to restrict access to all controversial materials and I will not hold the District responsible for materials acquired on the network.
-Further, I accept full responsibility for supervision if and when my child's use is not in a school setting.
+educational purposes and that the Monte Viecognize, however, that it is impossible for the ave read the Acceptable Use Agreement.
+I underst ista School District has taken precautions to eline Monte Vista School District to restrict access to all uired on the network.
+Further, I accept full responsi ninate controversial material.
+I also controversial materials and I will no

-hereby give permission to issue an account for my child and certify that the information contained on this form is true and correct.
-Parent/guardian (please print): Parent/guardian: Date:
+hereby give permission to issue an account for or my child and certify that the information contained on this form is true and correct.

+Parent/guardian (please print):

+Parent/guardian: Date: